kneath/kneath.github.com/ask/index.md

 <a href="mailto:kneath+ask@gmail.com" class="askme">Ask me anything, just send an email to <strong>kneath+ask@gmail.com</strong></a>

 Be polite, be reasonable and I'll respond back.
-And if I think it's something my audience might be intersted in, I'll post it to the site for all to see.
+And if I think it's something my audience might be interested in, I'll post it to the site for all to see.